-Increase the percentage of adult New Yorkers who have seen a dentist in the past year to 83%.
+New York State Prevention Agenda 2008-2012 Increase the percentage of adult New Yorkers who have seen a dentist in the past year to 83%.

 Poor oral health negatively impacts a person's general health and well-being.
 Studies have demonstrated a strong association between periodontal disease and diabetes, heart disease, stroke, pneumonia and adverse pregnancy outcomes, although these relationships are not yet fully understood.
 The mouth can serve as a portal of entry as well as the site of disease for microbial infections that affect general health.
 These bacteria can result in extensive localized infections but may also spread to other parts of the body, if the normal barriers of a healthy mouth are breached.
 Death from complications arising from untreated dental abscesses is rare but does occur.
 Chronic pain from oral disease can also make eating difficult.
-Not only does this threaten adequate nutrition, but it also affects a person's ability to function normally.1
+Not only does this threaten adequate nutrition, but it also affects a person's ability to function normally.

 Routine dental examinations and prophylaxis are effective prevention measures for improving oral health and reducing the burden of oral disease.
-Having regular dental visits is an important indicator of general access to quality health care.1
+Having regular dental visits is an important indicator of general access to quality health care.

 Oral diseases affect a large proportion of the United States population.
-About 47% of all adults in the United States have some form of periodontal disease.2 In New York State, about 50% of adults have lost one or more teeth due to tooth decay or gum diseases and about 19% of persons 65 years and older have lost all their teeth.
-Cancers of the mouth and throat are detected in five New Yorkers every day.1 year.
+About 47% of all adults in the United States have some form of periodontal disease.
+In New York State, about 50% of adults have lost one or more teeth due to tooth decay or gum diseases and about 19% of persons 65 years and older have lost all their teeth.
+Cancers of the mouth and throat are detected in five New Yorkers every day.

+There were over 135,000 adults residing in the Capital District who did not visit a dentist within the past year.
 The rates for the three Capital District counties were similar, with Albany County having the slightly higher rate.
-All three counties had rates at, or above, the Upstate New York rate, but remain below the 2008-2012 Prevention Agenda objective.3
+All three counties had rates at, or above, the Upstate New York rate, but remain below the 2008-2012 Prevention Agenda objective.

-There were over 135,000 adults residing in the Capital District who did not visit a dentist within the past highest percentage of visits.
+As with other preventive health care, men are less likely than women to regularly visit a dentist; while 76.6% of women visited a dentist between 2008 and 2009, only 69.7% of men did.
+The likelihood of visiting a dentist increases with age, with 55-64 year olds reporting the highest percentage of visits.
 White non-Hispanic Upstate New York residents had higher annual dental visit rates (74.4%) compared to Black non-Hispanic (66.3%) and Hispanic (63.7%) Upstate New York residents.
 As with other preventive health care, household income seems to have an effect on the adult dental visit rates as well.
 In households with incomes less than \$25,000 per year, only 54.1% of adults had a dental visit in within the past year.
 In contrast, 82.1% of adults living in households with incomes \$75,000 per year or greater, indicated that they had a dental visit within the past year.